chenzhiyin/blog/_tabs/about.md

 # Zhiyin Chen (陈智殷)
 ## Basic Infomation
 > Hi, this is Zhiyin.
 I'm documenting my learning notes and technical summary in this blog.
 Besides, I'm a cloud software development engineer at Intel.
 Currently, my work mainly is performance analysis and optimization for the software on Intel CPU.
+In my life, I like hiking, camping and photography.

 * Email: cknight@foxmail.com